 Dr. Fred Mohs opens his first clinic for micrographic surgery at UW-Madison as a subspecialist in the Department of Medicine at the recommendation of Dean Middleton, head of cancer research.
-More information about Dr. Fred Mohs and his work is available HERE.

 Dr. Sture A. M. Johnson is recruited by Dean Middleton as Professor and Chief of the newly established Division of Dermatology in the Department of Medicine.

 A one year residency begins at UW-Madison with the second and third years at the University of Michigan.

 UW Dermatology Residency Program is accredited by ACGME, predating programs at Indiana, Minnesota, Ohio State, Penn State, Rush, Southern Illinois and Wayne State.

 Dr. Derek J. Cripps joins the Division of Dermatology.